arthursaunier/Synth/MS20-VCF/Simple/README.md

 CV control on the filter cutoff.

+Self oscilation if resonance pushed to maximum, can be adjusted with 2 trimmers :

+- 1 trimmer for the sine wave amplitude (resVol)
+- 1 trimmer for the level at which the knob for resonance starts the self oscillation (resLvl)

 Uses an SMD LM13700 because the DIP ones are not produced anymore.

 Regular build, I use ceramic capacitors but you can use film/polyester.